 In this paper, we consider the diffusion equation of the form

 where $\Omega$ is a bounded domain, $\kappa\in L^{\infty}(\Omega)$ is a high contrast parameter and $f\in L^{2}(0,T;L^{2}(\Omega))$ is the source term.

-We first present the fully-discretized problem for \eqref{eqnAa}, with finite element method in spatial discretization and backward Euler method for temporal discretization.
+We first present the fully-discretized problem for \eqref{eqnAa}, with the finite element method for the spatial discretization and backward Euler method for temporal discretization.
 Next, we derive the partially explicit temporal splitting scheme.
 Then we briefly introduce the framework of the parareal algorithm.